rails/rails/guides/source/testing.md

 ```

 It should have created a test file placeholder for us.
 With the output of the
-previous command we should see:
+previous command you should see:

 ```bash
       invoke  test_unit